 The first commitment is related to the completion of the environmental remediation of an event that occurred back in July 2021 and that was duly reported to the authorities and timely managed by Petrolia.
 This remediation was being executed until December 2022.
 Starting January 2023, after the reversion process and once a new operator in Blocks 16 and 67 was in place, work has been done to resume the indicated remediation process, meeting the requirements of the new operator and the competent authorities.
-At present, the execution of this activity is ready to re-start and waiting for the operative conditions to allow it and the approvals of the current operator.
+At present, the execution of this that activity restarted on October 2023 after approvals of the current operator.

 The second commitment has to do with meeting the request of the Ministry of the Environment to monitor a series of locations within blocks 16 and 67, to rule out the existence of possible sources of contamination.
-Petrolia has carried out all the steps and preparations to carry out this work, which is currently in progress and, in a similar way to the previous commitment.
-Regarding this second commitment, it should be noted that all the audits carried out in past years by independent companies and endorsed by the environmental regulator, concluded that there is no evidence of environmental liabilities (real or potential) in the operations of blocks 16 and 67 until the end of 2022, at which time the service contract ended.
+Petrolia has completed the monitoring activities and all laboratory results have proven to comply with legal regulations and permissible limits, confirming the non-existence of any environmental liability related with the operation of blocks 16 and 67 until December 31, 2022.
+In addition to these results, it should be noted that all the audits carried out in past years by independent companies and endorsed by the environmental regulator, concluded that there is no evidence of environmental liabilities (real or potential) in the operations of blocks 16 and 67 until the end of 2022, at which time the service contract ended.

-Finally, regarding the environmental audits, during the first six months of 2023, Petrolia completed the reports of all pending audits from 2022 (second quarter July - December 2022), which were timely delivered to the regulatory entity for analysis and subsequent approval.
+Finally, regarding the environmental audits, during the first nine months of 2023, Petrolia completed the reports of all pending audits from 2022 (second quarter July - December 2022), which were timely delivered to the regulatory entity for analysis and subsequent approval.
 These audits did not reveal significant deviations or non-compliances.
 Work has also been done to respond to the observations made by the Ministry of the Environment in recent months to other environmental audits of past periods (this is part of the normal review and approval process for this type of audits).
-During the second quarter of this year, one of the pending audits has been approved (for the period 2016-2020 - license 174), and the others are expected to be approved during the remaining of this year.
-At present, all PETROLIA's obligation with respect to environmental audits is up to date and, as mentioned, awaiting the approval of the regulatory.
+Until the third quarter of this year, three environmental audits have been approved with no major findings or non-conformities.
+Six additional audits are being reviewed by the Ministry of Environment are expected to be processed and approved during the remaining of this year at present, all Petrolia's obligations with respect to environmental audits are up to date and, as mentioned, awaiting the approval of the regulatory.